- Why does the school need to do this?

 With the amount of parking spaces on site similar to those currently provided, we do not anticipate that, once completed, the overall traffic movements to the site will be significantly different.

 - The buildings come very close to some neighbouring properties, can this be avoided?

-Our architects continue to work hard to minimise the impact of the new buildings on the immediate neighbours.
-We hope that siting of the Support Departments, which will largely be active only during normal working hours, will shelter properties to the west from the traffic movement in the car park.
-Boundary treatments to the east will be designed with similar objectives in mind.
+The school’s architects have worked hard to minimise the impact of the new buildings on the immediate neighbours.
+The new siting of the Support Services Building, which will largely be active only during normal working hours, shelters properties to the west from the traffic movement in the car park.
+Boundaries to the east will also be designed with similar objectives in mind.

 - Cannot the school share in the city council’s sports centre development?

-The pupils are all boarders and in addition to having ready access to facilities for recreational use, the school day cannot afford the time for boys to travel off site for PE and swimming lessons.
+Winchester College pupils board full time and in addition to having ready access to facilities for recreational use, the school day cannot afford the time for boys to travel off site for PE and swimming lessons.
 Furthermore, there are not sufficient facilities in Winchester to meet the current demands of the school.

 - Will local traffic routes be affected during the construction phase?